 Jarah Moesch (MFA, PhD) is an artist-scholar whose work explores issues of justice through the design, production, and acquisition of embodied knowledges.
-Jarah’s research incorporates queer theory, critical race theory, cultural studies, art, and design practices to develop new models for justice and to imagine new worlds.
+Jarah’s research incorporates queer crip theory, cultural studies, art, and design practices to develop new models for justice and to imagine new worlds.

 My work on the Anthropocene, the ‘apocalyptic’ event, human space exploration, and the medical industrial complex are grounded in the social and physical effects of embedded histories of racism, gender, and disability, inequitable distributions of wealth, food and water, and colonization of land and people.
 My research investigates the production, distribution, and maintenance of knowledge pathways, and then builds new possibilities, from physical modeling and prototyping, to policies for designing different worlds.

 My artwork ranges from traditional forms of art to contemporary new media practices, and tactical social interventions.
 This multi-modal work explores the tangled relationship between technologies, systems, and embodied knowledges through the performance of everyday life.

 Jarah’s artwork has been shown across the United States as well as internationally in festivals and exhibitions.
 Jarah holds an MFA in Integrated Media Arts from Hunter College, and a PhD in American Studies from University of Maryland.